termermc/Twine/DEVELOPMENT.md

 For more info on the Vert.x API, check out the [Vert.x](https://vertx.io/docs/vertx-core/java/) and [Vert.x-Web](https://vertx.io/docs/vertx-web/java/) docs.

 ## Deploying Your Module
-To deploy your module, compile it, place it in Twine's `modules/` directory, and its dependencies in the `dependencies/` directory.
+To deploy your module, compile it, place it in Twine's `modules/` directory, and place its dependency jars in the `dependencies/` directory.
+When you start Twine it will load and run the module.